ssumanss/abstract-algebra/docs/index.md

 ## Syllabus

 - Group action and Sylow theorem
 - Series of subgroups
 - Integral Domains
 - Extension Fieds
 - Modules
 - Insolvability of equation

 ## Objectives

 - Application of Group Action
-        * Use it solve sylow theorems
+    + Use it prove sylow theorems
 - Application of Sylow Theorem to study small groups
 - PID and ED
 - Understand different kinds of field extension
 - Studying Modules
 - To know that why equation of degree can't have a formula for roots

 ## Instructor

 Sandeep Suman, Assistant Professor, University Department of Mathematics

 ## Refrence

-    -